ghga-de/hexkit/docs/arch_concepts/dlq.md

 -->
 # Dead Letter Queue (DLQ)

-!!! note "Work in Progress"
-    This documentation section is still a draft that needs to be reviewed.

 ## Overview
 This document describes the Dead Letter Queue (DLQ) mechanism in Hexkit, which provides robust error handling for event processing failures in Kafka-based event systems.
 The DLQ support allows services to gracefully handle failed event processing by redirecting problematic events to a dedicated queue for later analysis or reprocessing, rather than crashing the service.